Mobilising for Action

 Research Area Summary Te Whakarāpopototanga Kaupapa

-This investment is firmly grounded in an ‘interface’ approach that utilises indigenous knowledge and Western science.
-The projects have been determined by an extensive ‘reaching out’ process that was carried out in the first half of 2020, as well as an extensive knowledge base that draws on Te Ao Māori and Western psychological perspectives.
+This investment was firmly grounded in an ‘interface’ approach that utilises Indigenous knowledge and Western science.
+The projects were been determined by an extensive ‘reaching out’ process that was carried out in the first half of 2020, as well as an extensive knowledge base that draws on Te Ao Māori and Western psychological perspectives.

-This team is aiming to answer several key questions:
+This team aimed to answer several key questions:

 • What enables/inhibits people’s action on the ground